nus-cs2103-AY2223S2/ip/docs/README.md

 ### `event` - Creating a new Event task.

 Creates a new Event task and adds it to the list of tasks.
+Format: `event DESCRIPTION /from START TIME /to END TIME`

 Example of usage: